Configuring Advanced Settings

 • sf.api.versionSalesforce API version of the Veeam backup and backend services.

 • ui.restore.max.selected.records — the maximum number of root records that can be restored in one restore job.
-This parameter applies to all types of restore jobs.
+This parameter applies to record, field and metadata restore jobs only.

 The Restore service list shows key settings that Veeam Backup for Salesforce uses for restore operations:

-• archive.bulk.exec.timeout.minutes — the timeout (in minutes) used for a Bulk API archival job (maximum amount of time (in minutes) for a Bulk API archival job to execute).
-When the timeout is exceeded, Veeam Backup for Salesforce sends a new bulk request to Salesforce.
+• archive.bulk.exec.timeout.minutes — the maximum amount of time (in minutes) for a Bulk API archival job to execute.
+When the timeout is exceeded, the product sends a new bulk request to Salesforce.
 The default parameter value is 60.

-• archive.fetch.size — the maximum number of records the product retrieves from the product database in one request during an archival session.
+• archive.fetch.size — the maximum number of records that can be retrieved from the product database in one request during an archival session.

-• archive.thread.pool.size — the number of worker threads processed during an archival session.
+• archive.thread.pool.size — the maximum number of worker threads that can be processed during one archival session.

-• hierarchy.default.parent.depth — the maximum level of the parent object hierarchy that is specified when configuring hierarchy advanced settings.
-The default parameter value is 1.
+• hierarchy.default.parent.depth — the maximum level of the parent object hierarchy that can be specified when configuring hierarchy advanced settings.
+The default parameter value is set to 1.

 • log.obfuscation.level — the level of masking sensitive data in restore logs.

-• restore.bulk.exec.timeout.minutes — the timeout (in minutes) used for a Bulk API restore job (maximum amount of time (in minutes) for a Bulk API restore job to execute).
-When the timeout is exceeded, Veeam Backup for Salesforce sends a new bulk request to Salesforce.
-The default parameter value is 60.
+• restore.bulk.exec.timeout.minutes — the maximum amount of time (in minutes) for a Bulk API restore job to execute.
+When the timeout is exceeded, the product sends a new bulk request to Salesforce.
+The default parameter value is set to 60.

-• restore.bulk.threshold — the maximum number of records sent to Salesforce before the product switches to Bulk API 2.0.
+• restore.bulk.threshold — the maximum number of records that can be sent to Salesforce before the product switches to Bulk API 2.0.

-• restore.fetch.size — the maximum number of records the product retrieves from the product database in one request during a restore session.
+• restore.fetch.size — the maximum number of records that can be retrieved from the product database in one request during a restore session.

-• restore.objects.filter — the set of rules that define what types of objects and records Veeam Backup for Salesforce does not restore.
-By default, these rules include those object and record types whose restore is not supported.
+• restore.objects.filter — the set of rules that define what types of objects and records will not be restored.
+By default, these rules include object and record types whose restore is not supported by the product.

-• restore.parallel.hierarchy.threshold — the maximum number of root records defined by the filters before the product starts to process the records in parallel.
+• restore.parallel.hierarchy.threshold — the maximum number of root records that can be restored in sequence before the product switches to parallel restore.

-• restore.thread.pool.size — the number of worker threads processed during a restore session.
+• restore.thread.pool.size — the maximum number of worker threads that can be processed during one restore session.